 Do you need to withhold taxes when paying contractors in Sweden?

 No, foreign companies aren't required to withhold taxes when paying contractors in Sweden.
-It's up to the contractors to handle their own tax filings, tax returns, and social security contributions.
+It's up to the contractor to handle their own tax filings, tax returns, and social security contributions.

 Does the Swedish minimum wage apply to independent contractors in Sweden?